Free Unlimited Access to Attractions in NYC

-Alicia Keys coined it the “concrete jungle where dreams are made of”, however located in the centre of Manhattan sits a gigantic green gem that goes by the name of Central Park.
+Alicia Keys coined it the “concrete jungle where dreams are made of”, however, located in the centre of Manhattan sits a gigantic green gem that goes by the name of Central Park.
 With 843 acres of nature, Central Park is too immense to explore entirely on foot.
 Why not opt for a bike?
 If cycling isn’t your usual form of transport, don’t worry because there is a recreational route in Central Park that is car-free.
 However, as traffic can be pretty chaotic along the busy avenues and streets, save your city cycling outside of Central Park for somewhere like Amsterdam!

 Looking for more of a challenge?
 Cycle over the Brooklyn Bridge and explore the borough of Brooklyn!
 Do not underestimate it, the incline of the bridge can be deceivingly intense.
-With the New York Pass you can choose to rent your own bike or go on a bike tour with a guide.
+With the New York Pass, you can choose to rent your bike or go on a bike tour with a guide.

 Gospel in Harlem or Brooklyn

 Get acquainted with the cultural movement of gospel music in New York.
 As a tourist and outsider, you are typically not welcome to attend a Sunday service.
-But with a tour it’s a golden opportunity to experience an authentic Sunday worshiping like a true local!
+But with a tour, it’s a golden opportunity to experience an authentic Sunday worshipping like a true local!
 Learn more about the extensive history of gospel, but also about the boroughs of Harlem or Brooklyn, depending on the tour you choose.

 Museum hop your way through New York